-There is a large body of previous work using the volume of glaciomarine sediments in fjords to derive sediment yields and, ultimately, glacial erosion rates during retreat (e.g., Powell, 1991; Hunter, 1994; Stravers and Syvitski, 1991; Hallet et al., 1996; Elverhøi et al., 1995; Koppes and Hallet, 2002; Fernandez et al., 2016).
+There is a large body of previous work using the volume of glacimarine sediments in fjords to derive sediment yields and, ultimately, glacial erosion rates during retreat (e.g., Powell, 1991; Hunter, 1994; Stravers and Syvitski, 1991; Hallet et al., 1996; Elverhøi et al., 1995; Koppes and Hallet, 2002; Fernandez et al., 2016).
 Erosion rates for Alaskan glaciers, where the climate is temperate and tectonic uplift are major contributing factors, are exceptionally high (>10-100 mm a-1; Hallet et al., 1996).
 The study of Fernandez et al. (2016) reported average millennial erosion rates between 0.02 and 0.83 mm a-1 for Patagonian and Antarctic Peninsula fjord systems (since deglaciation) and provides a ready comparison to the results of this study.
 Their values for the Antarctic Peninsula cluster around 0.1 mm a-1, which is comparable to the average value we derive for the Petermann catchment.
 They also highlight a decrease in erosion rates with increasing latitude that they attribute to decreasing temperatures and availability of liquid water at the ice-rock interface.
 The Petermann area, situated at ~81° N, has a polar climate with a mean annual temperature (MAT) of around -11°C (for Thule airbase; www.yr.no) at present; based on reconstruction from ice cores, surface air temperatures were around 1-3°C higher than today during deglaciation (Lecavalier et al., 2017).
 The only system with a comparable MAT in the Fernandez et al. study is Herbert Sound on the Eastern Antarctic Peninsula (MAT = -7.8°C; Ē = 0.12 mm a-1); however, as noted earlier, relatively little surface meltwater accesses the bed in this type of glaciologic setting and the fast-flow of feeder glaciers likely dominates glacial erosion.
 We suggest that the higher deglacial erosion rate at Petermann compared with the Antarctic Peninsula fjords was, therefore, most likely caused by a high trapping efficiency of the Petermann Fjord-Hall Basin setting in conjunction with the erosive potential of a major (~20 km wide; > 1500 m thick) ice stream draining the area during deglaciation.

-7 Conclusions
+6 Conclusions